mysema/vaadin-querydsl-prototype/README.md

-## vaadin-querydsl-prototype
+## Vaadin Querydsl prototype

 Prototype of Vaadin/Querydsl JPA integration

-vaadin-querydsl-prototype provides extensions to the Vaadin JPAContainer methods to support Querydsl types.
+vaadin-querydsl-prototype provides extensions to the Vaadin `JPAContainer` methods to support Querydsl types.

-QuerydslJPAContainerFactory and QuerydslJPAContainer can be used as replacements for JPAContainer and JPAContainerFactory
+`QuerydslJPAContainerFactory` and `QuerydslJPAContainer` can be used as replacements for `JPAContainerFactory` and `JPAContainer`.

 ### Examples